Arts In Action

+Collaborative Art Workshops with Schools to Develop and Enhance the New Curriculum.
 Coordinated by UWTSD Swansea College of Art we deliver up to 20 Projects annually in Primary and Secondary Schools throughout the region.
-This year is the 17th anniversary of the scheme so that's over 216 Individual Projects with approximately 6,300 Children Engaged to date!
+2017 is the 18th anniversary of the scheme with over 230 Individual Projects delivered and approximately 6,600 Children Engaged to date!

-Funded through the South West Wales Reaching Wider Partnership (SWWRWP) and The Higher Education Funding Council for Wales (HEFCW) Arts in Action projects show children, their parents and their teachers the many different career paths in art and design and we hope that the projects will give encouragement to future generations of artists and designers to emerge from our villages, towns and cities.
+Funded through the UWTSD Widening Access and Community Engagement Committee and the South West Wales Reaching Wider Partnership (SWWRWP), Arts in Action projects show children, their parents and their teachers the many different career paths in art and design and we hope that the projects will give encouragement to future generations of artists and designers to emerge from our villages, towns and cities.

 Over the years many new techniques have been introduced into our schools, enabling teachers to expand their knowledge base for future classes.
 Projects have included felt making, cyanotype photography, book illustration, pin hole cameras, site-specific fine art, theatre costume and design, photograms, printmaking, ceramics, stained glass, creative writing and performance art.